profoundry-us/loco_motion/README.md

 - [x] Extract relevant pieces into a yard-loco_motion plugin
 - [ ] Publish Gem and NPM packages with only the files those need
 - [ ] Create a new YARD plugin to document `@part`s
+- [ ] Extract alerts into a doc component (and / or the Daisy component)

 # Developing